calistasalsabila/Programming-Language/Dart/material/01_dart_basic/08_type_conversion.md

 y = 5.5;       // OK, y can be double now
 ```

-Type inference assigns a type, **not converts it**.
+Type inference assigns a type, not converts it.
 You still need to explicitly convert when needed.

 ---

-## ✅ Best Practices
+## 5. Best Practices

 * Use `tryParse()` when dealing with user input.
 * Always check the type before converting.